Publishers’ first-look at the Header Bidding raised a question – ‘How to get Higher CPMs in Header Bidding?’. Is it enough to just implement it?

 Well, we’re going to take a look at the best practices to get higher CPMs in Header Bidding.
 So, you don’t need to worry about the CPMs anymore.

 It’s recommended to work with more than 4 bid partners to get the ideal CPM rates.
-However, in general, it depends on the publisher’s specific site and some trade analysts suggest to work with more than this figure.
+However, in general, it depends on the publisher’s specific site and some trade analysts suggest working with more than this figure.

 As per the industry experience, Okereke commented that all publishers have distinctive content and size but over the years in this industry he learned that monetary gains of 35 % to 50 % have been witnessed by those publishers who have worked on increasing the number of bid partners.

-But the flip side of increasing the bidding partners may result in low-quality user experience and increased site latency.
-It could be worse for the user experience when multiple partners are integrated which create more work, resource, and additional latency.
+But the flip side of increasing the bidding partners is lousy user experience and increased site latency.
+It could be worse for the user experience when multiple partners are integrated which creates more requests, resource rendering, and additional latency.

-The publisher will have to make the right balance between the good user experience versus increasing revenue.
-So, to make the optimum balance, it’s recommended to work with minimum 4 and maximum 8 bidding partners.
+Publishers will have to find the right balance between a good user experience and ad revenue.
+So, to make the optimum balance, it’s recommended to work with a minimum of 4 and a maximum of 8 bidding partners.

-Moreover, to dodge site latency, ensuring effectiveness and an upsurge in CPM rates, it is essential to work not only with the perfect count of bidders but also ensures to collaborate with the CORRECT bid partner.
+Moreover, to dodge site latency, ensuring effectiveness and an upsurge in CPM rates, it is essential to work not only with the perfect count of bidders but also ensures collaboration with the suitable bid partner.

-The purpose of almost every header bidding associates is to get the exorbitant CPM and maximal fill rate.
+The purpose of almost every header bidding associate is to get the exorbitant CPM and maximal fill rate.